-Dr. Apuzzo is Distinguished Adjunct Professor in the Department of Neurosurgery at the Yale University School of Medicine.
+Dr. Apuzzo is Distinguished Adjunct Professor in the Department of Neurosurgery at the Yale School of Medicine.
 One of the world’s best known and most respected neurosurgeons, he is a native of New Haven, CT.
-He obtained his education at the Hopkins School, Yale College, Boston University School of Medicine, McGill University, and the Yale Medical School.
+He obtained his education at the Hopkins School, Yale College, Boston University School of Medicine, McGill University, and the Yale School of Medicine.
 He completed his neurosurgical residency at the Yale-New Haven Hospital.

 Following a period of distinguished service on U.S. Navy nuclear powered fleet ballistic missile submarines under NATO, he was appointed to the faculty of the Division of Neurosurgery at the University of Southern California in Los Angeles (1973).

 There he quickly established highly progressive activities in pioneering applications of emerging technologies and methods to a broad spectrum of challenges in neurosurgery.
 These included micro-neurosurgery, endoscopy, imaging directed cerebral navigation, cerebral navigation and the application of interstitial radio-nuclides and high energy forms.
 He established (the computer) as a neurosurgical tool and devised novel methods of minimally invasive operative techniques.

 Concurrently, he developed seminal laboratories in immunology, molecular and cellular biology, later defining the area of “cellular and molecular neurosurgery”—thus expanding the domains of neurosurgical therapeutic activity.